metatronsw/Kolor/README.md

 A library for color spaces and conversions in Swift 5.6+

-With this library, image conversion, analysis, color similarity, quantization, indexing, and grouping by tones can be implemented easily and quickly.
+With this library, image conversion, analysis, color similarity, quantization, indexing, histogram, and grouping by tones can be implemented easily and quickly.

 In addition, the library includes a large collection of colors.
 These artistic and scientific values can be useful for design work or tasks involving color groups.